 Natural supplements have also been shown to be effective in the management of BPH and offering prostate relief.

 Saw palmetto is the most commonly used herbal supplement for treating lower urinary tract symptoms.

 It works by inhibiting 5 alpha-reductase enzyme activity, an enzyme that converts free testosterone to dihydrotestosterone (DHT).

 A review of 17 double-blinded studies examined the effects of pygeum africanum for treating BPH.
 The results showed that patients were 35% more likely to show symptom improvement.
-There was also a reduction in urinary retention, improved urine flow, and a reduction in night time incontinence.
+There was also a reduction in urinary retention, nighttime incontinence, and improved urine flow.

-Beta-sitosterol is another supplement that has been proven to relieve symptoms associated with BPH.
+Beta-sitosterol is another supplement that can relieve symptoms associated with BPH.

 It can be sound in plants, rice bran, wheat germ, corn oils, soybeans, and peanuts.
 Herbal extracts like saw palmetto, rye grass pollen, pygeum africanum, and contain beta-sitosterol.
 These extracts are used for treating BPH, and beta-sitosterol may be the key ingredient.

 Clinical trials show beta-sitosterol increases the maximum urinary flow rate by about 45%, and men report improved urinary symptoms.